 Whether it's a traditional bank, a credit union, or an online bank, virtually everyone will need to have a relationship with a financial institution at some point in their lives.
 (Otherwise, how will you safely store your money once you get a job?)
 The main differences between these three institutions are that online and traditional banks are for-profit, while credit unions are non-profit.
 Credit unions tend to focus more on customer service and have lower fees, but can come with higher interest rates.
 Banks typically have higher fees, but can offer more accessibility in terms of location, mobile banking, and more robust rewards programs.
 Online banks are becoming more and more popular over time, as they are able to offer lower fees and better customer service than some of their traditional counterparts.

-Most standard checking accounts will come with a debit card.
-Debit cards look almost identical to credit cards, but they function in a very different way.
-A debit card is tied directly to your bank account, which means money is immediately subtracted from your account each time you make a purchase or a withdrawal from an ATM.
-Financial institutions can also provide ATM cards, which can only be used to withdraw money at an ATM or sometimes deposit money into your account at an ATM depending on your bank.
+- Most standard checking accounts will come with a debit card.
+Unlike credit cards, a debit card is linked directly to your bank account, which means that money is immediately subtracted from your account each time you make a purchase.